ringcentral/aclu/ui/THOUGHTS.md

 I had poked around in Python, JavaScript (with Node.js), and a bit of Ruby.
 I liked to write pure HTML in vim as documentation.
 I had literally no experience developing UIs and knew nothing at all about accessibility.
-After May 2017, I became fully dependent on accessible UIs and learned what it meant to be marginalized.
+After May 2017, I became fully dependent on accessible UIs and learned what it meant to be thoroughly frustrated and at the whims of others.
 So, time to learn to build accessible UIs myself.

 As I was learning to code using a screen reader, I was liking Python more and more.